SciML/Catalyst.jl/docs/src/catalyst_functionality/events_and_callbacks.md

 ```

 ### [Discrete events](@id events_model_discrete)
-Just like [continuous events](dsl_advanced_options_events_continuous), discrete events combine a condition with one or more affect statements.
-Here, discrete events' affects are created identically to those for continuous events.
-Discrete events' conditions are different.
+Discrete events are similar to continuous events in that they combine a condition for being triggered with an affect once triggered.
+The affect(s) of discrete events are declared, and works, identical to [those of continuous events](@ref events_model_continuous).
+However, the condition is different.
 There exist 3 different types of discrete events, each with a different type of condition.
 All three types are created using the `@discrete_events` option, and a single system can contain a mix of all types.
 The three types are:
 - Preset-time discrete events.
 - Periodic discrete events.
 - Conditional discrete events.

 #### [Preset-time discrete events](@id events_model_discrete_presettime)
 *Present-time events* are events that happen at specific time points.
-Here, the condition is a vector with all the time points at which an event is triggered.
+Their conditions are vectors with all the time points at which the event is triggered.
 E.g. here we create a production/degradation loop, where `2.0` units of `X` is added at time points `3.0` and `7.0`
 ```@example dsl_advanced_events
 rn = @reaction_network begin
   @discrete_events begin